russel/ArcamClient/README.md

 ## Background

 This work was started using an AVR600, but stalled when it appeared that my AVR600 was not behaving as the manual stated it should.
 The project went into hiatus when Arcam admitted the system of controlling the amplifier over a TCP connection on an AVR600 did not work.
 When my AVR600 broke (again), rather than get it repaired (again), I decided to replace it with an AVR850.
-Since the TCP connection based control system works on this amplifier, work on this application has restarted.
+Since the TCP connection based control system works on this amplifier, work on this application restarted.

 ## AVR and Ethernet